xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 As Flutter doesn't support bitcode now.
 Set the `ENABLE_BITCODE` flag by changing your targets' `Build Settings->Build Options->Enable Bitcode` setting to No.

-#### Add a build phase for building the Dart code
-~~Select the top-level `MyApp` project in the Project navigator.
-Select __TARGET__ `MyApp` in the left part of the main view, and then select the `Build Phases` tab.
-Add a new build phase by clicking the `+` towards the top left of the main view…~~

-CocoaPods will add the build phase automatically as of [flutter/flutter#36793](https://github.com/flutter/flutter/pull/36793), and this step is no longer necessary.
-If you have previously added this build phase, you must remove it.

 You should now be able to build the project using `⌘B`.

 #### Under the hood